 - Spend some extra $$ on great quality clothes – it will pay off!

 - Avoid buying on impulse.
 Have you heard of the 30 day rule?
 You basically wait 30 days before making a purchase to reflect on whether you need it or not.
-You can make it a 10 day, or 5 day rule, but either way, it works!
-Oh, and you’ll avoid overspending.
+You can make it a 10 day, or 5-day rule, but either way, it does work.

-- Research, research, and research before you buy something.
-Make sure the brand is honest about their materials and manufacturing process.
-Don’t be greenwashed!
-In this post, you can learn how to tell if a brand is actually sustainable.
+- Research, research, and research before buying.
+Make sure the brand you’re interested in is honest about their materials and manufacturing process.

 - Follow the care instructions on your clothes to make sure they last longer.